stellar/django-polaris/docs/tutorials/index.rst

     If you want to keep the admin panel for internal use, another option is to make the ``/admin`` path only accessible via a private network.
-This can be accomplished by configuring a proxy server accordingly or simply deploying a second instance of the server process on the private network.
+This can be accomplished by configuring a proxy server accordingly or simply deploying a second instance of the server process on a private network.

 Specify environment variables
 -----------------------------